-Many personal injury cases are centered in the legal theory of premises liability.
 Premises liability law states that a property owner has the legal duty to repair or warn of unsafe or defective conditions on a property to prevent injury.
-If a property owner fails to use reasonable care to maintain a property, resulting in injury to an invitee or licensee, he or she is guilty of negligence.
-Similar to other personal injury cases, a plaintiff and his or her Tampa premises liability lawyer must prove a property owner’s negligence to obtain compensation for injuries.
+If a property owner fails to use reasonable care to maintain a property they can be guilty of negligence.

 Common Types of Premises Liability Cases

-- Slip and fall/trip and fall accidents.
-Slips, trips, and falls are the most common types of premises liability accidents.
+- Slip and falls.
+These are the most common types of premises liability accidents.
 A person may suffer an injury from slipping or tripping on spilled liquids, slippery floors, ice in the parking lot, an uneven curb, loose carpeting, exposed wires, objects obstructing the path, faulty stairs, or a number of other things.
 It’s a property owner’s responsibility to maintain a property enough to fix these hazards or warn people of known dangers.

 - Swimming pool accidents.
 Hundreds of residents of Tampa Bay have private swimming pools in their backyards.
 Unfortunately, these pools are the sites of many traumatic accidents and injuries.
 Failing to cover or enclose a swimming pool, for example, can lead to a child wandering into the yard, falling in the pool, and drowning.
-Improper pool maintenance and failure to post warning signs for known hazards, such as a pool too shallow for diving, can also result in serious injury or wrongful death.
+Improper pool maintenance and failure to post warning signs for known hazards, such as a pool too shallow for diving, can also result in serious injury.

 - Inadequate building security.
 If a property owner knows or reasonably should know that an area is dangerous, it is his or her legal responsibility to invest in adequate security to protect visitors or customers.
 This may include security cameras, lights, or guards.
 Lack of security leading to robbery, mugging, assault, or other injury can lead to property owner liability.